 Andy Warhol and others did not eradicate painting, but they did oblige a fresh look back.
 Pollock's drips could now seem impersonal rather than impulsive, and his late tracery in black, with obvious hints of human figuration, made more sense.
 Willem de Kooning and his women could become ancestors of Pop Art.
 No wonder Robert Rauschenberg chose Willem de Kooning for a drawing to erase—and no wonder de Kooning played right along.
 Clement Greenberg seemed to have won out over another critic, Harold Rosenberg, with an insistence on formalism over expression.
 When, many years later, Rosalind E. Krauss called "the originality of the avant-garde" a myth all along, she was simply completing the story.

-Color and light survived in Joan Mitchell, Helen Frankenthaler, and late de Kooning, not to mention realists like Fairfield Porter—but touched more and more by landscape.
+Color and light survived in Joan Mitchell, Helen Frankenthaler, and late de Kooning, not to mention realists like Fairfield Porter and Jane Freilicher—but touched more and more by landscape.
 The poles of late Monet and Picasso's Cubist portraiture had temporarily displaced Henri Matisse.
 Rothko was struggling with all these paradoxes, quite as much as with depression.
 The National Gallery shows his black paintings planned in conjunction with the Rothko Chapel and the Seagram Building, all but one from the NGA's permanent collection.
 In each, a dark square centers around eye level in a rectangle, almost as dark and just larger than life.

 The paradoxes also undermine my cheap pocket history.
 As one crosses the tower gallery, Rothko's blacks slowly move from a dark red square on dark blue to the reverse, all shot through with green.
 The idea of pure color survives in black, but as the product of time and thought, while white equates now with blank canvas.
 Conversely, white can look pretty old-fashioned.
 In two dozen paintings at the Phillips Collection, Richard Pousette-Dart worked in black graphite and oil on white oil paint, with bare hints of color.
 He seems to have let painting and drawing develop simultaneously, and each defines and shapes the other.